 Blog

-With COVID-19 the recent market volatility, it's more important than ever to stay informed.
-If you have any questions about any of this information and how it might apply to you, please give me a call at 585-586-5505, or send me an email at jason.grover@lpl.com.
+Markets change quickly, and so do our lives.
+That said, it's more important than ever to stay informed.
+If you have any questions about this information and how it might apply to you, please give me a call at 585-586-5505 or email me at jason.grover@lpl.com.
 I'd be happy to set up a complimentary digital consultation.

 Best, Jason Grover